antzucaro/XonStat/README.md

 To start the server run the following from the root directory.
 I recommend running this within a GNU screen session:

-    paster serve development.ini #(or production.ini if you've configured that settings file instead)
+    pserve --reload development.ini #(or production.ini if you've configured that settings file instead)

 To get a Xonotic server configured to use this server, change the CVAR `g_playerstats_uri` to point to the correct host, port, and URL path.
 By default this is: